 - Using an in an upward movement, use your index finger to collect some discharge.

-2. Can Implantation Bleeding Be Heavy or Red?
+2. Can the Blood Seen Due to Implantation Bleeding Be Heavy or Red?

-The Implantation Bleeding Amount is always light and would not even require you to change your pad.
-Anything heavy maybe something else.
-If you experience heavy bleeding along with nausea or vomiting, it may be a sign of ectopic pregnancy, which is a medical emergency.
+The amount of blood you will see due to implantation bleeding will always be light and would not even require you to change your pad.
+Anything heavy may be an indicator of something else.
+If you experience heavy bleeding along with nausea or vomiting, it may be a sign of an ectopic pregnancy, which is a medical emergency.

-4. What to Do If An Implantation Bleeding Takes Place After a Missed Period?
+4. What Should Be Done If Implantation Bleeding Takes Place After a Missed Period?

-There are some instances where you can get the bleeding without having a period.
+There are some instances where you may experience bleeding without having a period.
 In these instances, it becomes crucial that you understand the difference between a period and implantation bleeding.
-Is it an implantation bleed or is it a minor period?
 You can always take a pregnancy test to keep your mind at ease.
-Trying waiting for a few days before taking the pregnancy test to avoid a false negative result.
+Do wait for a few days before taking the pregnancy test to avoid a false negative result.

 There are two scenarios where you can seek the guidance of your gynaecologist.
 First, there is heavy bleeding followed by fever or vomiting.
 This can be a sign of the embryo being placed outside the uterus and requires medical assistance.
 The second scenario is after a being tested positive for a pregnancy test.

-6. When Should You Take a Pregnancy Test?
+6. When Should I Take a Pregnancy Test?